espocrm/documentation/administration/multiple-assigned-users.md

 # Multiple Assigned Users

 Note: This function is experimental and available only since the version 5.2.0.
-Flowless work and compatibility with other features are not guaranteed.
+Flawless work and compatibility with other features are not guaranteed.

 Out-of-the-box EspoCRM allows to assign only one user to a certain record.
 It's possible to add the ability to assign multiple users for a specific entity type.